How to Implement Deep Learning in Healthcare Practice: Top Features and Applications

 2. Predictive Analytics and Risk Assessment

-Deep learning can predict patient outcomes, such as risk of readmission or disease progression.
+It helps forecast patient outcomes, such as the risk of readmission or disease progression.

 Examples